Skip to main content

 Carryover requests must:

-All carryover requests must be submitted via the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
+All carryover requests must be submitted via the eRA Commons Prior Approval Module.
 Requests must be submitted 30 days prior to the proposed use of the funds and must include the following information:

-- Identification of the requested Facilities and Administrative (F&A) costs, including F&A rate, for the prime recipient and any subcontracts.
-(Note: Carryover funds are approved at the originally approved F&A rate in which the funds were awarded.)
+• Identification of the requested F&A costs, including F&A rate, for the prime recipient and any subcontracts.
+(Note: Carryover funds are approved at the originally approved F&A rate at which the funds were awarded.)

 When preparing a justification for a carryover request, recipients should answer the following questions:

-- What previously approved grant activities will be performed during the current grant year that is not possible with the budget currently allotted to this year?
-Recipient should take into consideration how the work will be accelerated; for example, will more staff be hired, effort increased or more assays run?
+• What previously approved grant activities will be performed during the current grant year that are not possible to perform with the budget currently allotted to this year?
+How will the work be accelerated (e.g., hiring more staff, increasing the level of effort, running more assays)?

 NOTE: Carryover requests for scholar and trainee slots will only be considered in rare circumstances; carryover requests for scholar/trainee-related expenses and travel may be considered if the individual maintains an active appointment.

-If the request is approved, a revised Notice of Award will reflect the additional authorized funds for the current budget period.
+If the request is approved, a revised NoA will reflect the additional authorized funds for the current budget period.
 If carryover is denied, you will receive correspondence from the GMS.

 If all the above documentation and justifications are provided, the carryover process should take no more than 30 days from receipt to notification of a decision.